PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and pruning behavior, and characterize only the direct very-late call if its raw result is complete.
 Commit and push only; do not create or update a pull request.

+## Very-late indexed Conv-input repair characterization checkpoint

+The indexed Conv-input adapter runner returns two fixed counters for singleton Reshape and stale Transpose repairs.
+Both child owners unconditionally invoke unused-tensor pruning, including zero-rewrite calls.
+A prune-hook contract now freezes the two cleanup opportunities, so the raw counters alone are not complete mutation evidence.

+Strict expected-failure coverage requires `very_late_conv_input_tensor_count` followed by `_very_late_conv_input_stats`, which spreads the unchanged runner result and adds clamped `pruned_unused_tensors`.
+It selects only the direct call after `_very_late_dynamic_reshape_stats`; the fallback-path `fallback_conv_input_stats` assignment remains unchanged.

+Focused indexed-owner and very-late coverage is `25 passed, 1 xfailed`.
+The focused run also exposed a stale test assumption that legacy lowerer map-builder attributes still existed.
+The sentinel monkeypatch now uses `raising=False`, which preserves detection if either legacy builder is reintroduced and called.

+At implementation, measure the tensor delta only around the direct call and build the fixed dictionary in place.
+Do not alter the runner, fallback path, following stale-channel-shuffle owner, or reconciliation decisions.
+Validate indexed Conv-input repairs, very-late orchestration, dynamic-Reshape, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.